17 Houseplants That Can Grow From Leaves

 Contents

-Propagating plants is an essential skill every houseplant parent should know – especially those on a budget.
-You may have tried propagating plants from cuttings, the go-to propagating method – but did you know there are also several houseplants that can be propagated from a single leaf?
+Propagating plants is an essential skill every houseplant parent should know, especially those on a budget.
+You may have tried propagating plants from cuttings, the go-to method, but did you know there are also several houseplants you can propagate from a single leaf?

 There are some downsides to propagating from single leaves.
-Firstly, the time it takes for a single leaf to grow into a full plant is far longer than it would be using any of the other propagating methods.
+The time it takes for a single leaf to grow into a full plant is far longer than with other propagation methods.
 It’s also not always as successful and often requires part of the stem to be removed with the leaf to ensure root growth.

-However, if you’re careful about the process and patient when it comes to growth, you can end up with a beautiful plant that can grow from just one single leaf.
-Let’s take a look at 17 plants can grow from a single leaf!
+However, if you’re careful about the process and patient when it comes to growth, you can end up with a beautiful plant grown from just one single leaf.
+Let’s take a look at 17 houseplants you can grow from leaves.

-When looking for the houseplant that has it all, few would argue with Sansevieria, commonly known as Snake Plant or Mother-In-Laws Tongue.
+When looking for the houseplant that has it all, few would argue with snake plant or mother-in-law’s tongue.
 This plant is tolerant of almost any condition, encounters few problems, and is also one of the easiest plants to propagate.
 With long, structural leaves and interesting variegation patterns, it’s hard not to want more of them.

 Peperomia

-These plants can be propagated in many ways, one of which is from leaf cuttings.
-Simply remove a healthy, large leaf from the plant when the petiole (the small leaf stem) meets the stem of the plant.
-Plant in propagating mix, keeping it moist to encourage root growth.
+You can propagate these plants in many ways, one of which is from leaf cuttings.
+Simply remove a healthy, large leaf from the plant where the petiole (the small leaf stem) meets the stem.
+Plant it in propagating mix, keeping it moist to encourage root growth.
 You can also cut the leaf in half horizontally to conserve moisture, placing the cut side down into the soil to grow more leaves.

 African Violet